 As these ISO images are basically standard Live Debian installation media, they work just fine for installation to hard disk, and can therefore be used to bootstrap a new system.
 The Debian installer used for these ISO's is based on the current "wheezy" release version.
 We have included a work around for the grub boot loader installation, so that installation usually succeeds with no further issues.

 The package assortment used is largely based on the current stable ("wheezy") branch of the Debian archive, with only a few selected packages taken from "unstable" ("sid"), and also from the former "oldstable" ("squeeze") and even some "experimental".
 This essentially means that Window Maker Live does not come with any stability warranties whatsoever.
-According to my own humble daily experience of around 15 years of primarily relying on debian/unstable, the advantages far outweight the assumed dangers of instabilities.

 Contact and Feedback via wmlive at users dot sf dot net